ORNL/ReSolve/docs/sphinx/developer_guide/vector_matrix_handlers.rst

 * ``vector::Vector`` stores the vector data.
 * ``VectorHandler`` performs vector operations on that data.

-A useful way to separate the roles is that ``vector::Vector`` sotres the data, while ``VectorHandler`` performs operations on that data.
+A useful way to separate the roles is that ``vector::Vector`` stores the data, while ``VectorHandler`` performs operations on that data.
 For example, a vector object may hold the entries of a residual vector, while a vector handler may compute a dot product, scale the vector, or add one vector to another.